Get tips, resources, and ideas sent to your inbox! ➔

 You’ve made it to the end of the school year!
 The last month can be tough to get through, and students start checking out mentally.
-I’ve compiled a list of some fun projects and activities you can do with your students to keep em engaged.
+It can be tough to find assignments that a) keep them engaged, b) aren’t too big of projects (because half of them won’t complete it…) and c) aren’t too labor intensive to grade.
+I’ve compiled a list of some fun projects and activities you and your students might enjoy.

 2. Students love completing labs, but take it a step further and collect meaningful data to contribute to a citizen science project.
 Check out this blog post with links to dozens of projects that can further scientific research in your community.